Megakaryocyte: Congenital amegakaryocytic thrombocytopenia

-COVID-19 and Viral Infections
+COVID-19 and viral infections

 Recent research has revealed important roles of megakaryocytes in viral infections, particularly COVID-19.
 SARS-CoV-2 infection is associated with platelet hyperreactivity and increased rates of arterial and venous thrombosis.
 SARS-CoV-2 mutations have resulted in several variants with differences in transmissibility, infectivity, and patient outcomes.
 Studies have shown that megakaryocytes can be directly infected by SARS-CoV-2, affecting both their transcriptome and platelet production.

 History

-Early Discovery of Megakaryocytes (1869-1890s)
+Early discovery of megakaryocytes (1869-1890s)

 The history of megakaryocyte research begins with Italian pathologist Giulio Bizzozero (1846-1901), who first described these cells in 1869 as "giant bone marrow cells" or "Bizzozero's giant bone marrow cells."
 Bizzozero, a pioneer of histology and one of the founders of modern hematology, was responsible for fundamental advances including the discovery of the hematopoietic function of the bone marrow and the observation of platelets.

 In 1868 Bizzozero demonstrated the erythrocytopoietic function of bone marrow, which he illustrated in several works, and in 1869 he discovered the megakaryocytes.
 However, despite his groundbreaking work identifying both platelets (1881) and megakaryocytes, Bizzozero never recognized the connection between these two cellular elements.

-In 1890, William Howell first coined the term "megakaryocyte" to describe these large bone marrow cells.
+In 1890, William Howell coined the term "megakaryocyte" to describe these large bone marrow cells.

-Establishment of the Platelet-Megakaryocyte Connection (1906-1920)
+Establishment of the platelet-megakaryocyte connection (1906-1920)

 James Homer Wright provided the crucial evidence in 1906 that megakaryocytes give rise to blood platelets, establishing for the first time the cellular relationship between these giant bone marrow cells and the small circulating platelets.

 In 1906, Wright introduced the initial concept that platelets arise from megakaryocyte extensions when he described the detachment of platelets from megakaryocyte pseudopods.
 Wright used his newly developed Wright's stain to demonstrate similarities between megakaryocyte granules and platelets and through microscopic analysis.

 In 1920, Di Guglielmo published detailed morphological observations showing megakaryocytes releasing platelets through two mechanisms: formation of long cytoplasmic extensions and direct fragmentation of cytoplasm - both mechanisms later confirmed by modern research.

-The Search for Thrombopoietin (1958-1994)
+The search for thrombopoietin (1958-1994)

 A major milestone in megakaryocyte research came in 1958 when Endre Kelemen and colleagues first coined the term "thrombopoietin" to describe the humoral substance responsible for the production of platelets.
 Conspicuously absent from this golden age of HGF discovery was a growth factor for platelet production, dubbed thrombopoietin by Kelemen in 1958.

 The term thrombopoietin (TPO) was coined in 1958 to describe the humoral substance responsible for platelet production following induced thrombocytopenia by Kelemen, Cserhati, and Tanos, who demonstrated its presence in thrombocythemic sera.

 For nearly four decades, scientists searched for this elusive factor.
 Despite several claims of the purification of thrombopoietin, none of these efforts led to the cloning of the molecule, the sine qua non of HGF identification.
 The breakthrough came when the proto-oncogene c-Mpl was identified in 1992, providing the key to finally isolating thrombopoietin.